-The marital property regime may only be cited in opposition to a third party if that third party is or should be aware of it.

-The new regulations on the separation of property apply in future to the spouses' separate property.
+- The marital property regime may only be cited in opposition to a third party if that third party is or should be aware of it. - The new regulations on the separation of property apply in future to the spouses' separate property.

 Art.
-9f664
+9f683

-In the case of a separation of property established by operation of the 4.
-Retention of law or by court order, the spouses are subject to the new provisions on operation of law the separation of property. or by court order separation of property by
+4. Retention of separation of property by operation of law or by court order In the case of a separation of property established by operation of the law or by court order, the spouses are subject to the new provisions on the separation of property.